higginbg/ncm-inc/site/content/about/fran-guerra.md

 ---
-name: Fran Guerra
+title: Fran Guerra
-position: Chief Financial Officer
+subtitle: Chief Financial Officer
-image: "/img/blank-profile-picture.png"
+image: "/img/portraits/blank-profile-picture.png"
+order: 7
 ---

 Fran has been working in the hospitality industry for over 32 years.
-She brings a wealth of knowledge and experience to the table when working with us.
+She brings a wealth of knowledge and experience.